yumimobi/YumiMobileSDKDemo-Android/docs/YumiMobileSDK for Android(en).md

 * **setAdAttributionBackgroundColor** use this property to specify the Ad text background color。Default is gray.
 * **setAdAttributionTextSize** use this property to specify the Ad text font size.
 Default is 10.
 * **setHideAdAttribution** use this property to hide the Ad text.
 Default is display.
+* **setHideAdAttribution(new ExpressAdSize(width, height))** pass the native ad container's size, the GDT network native ExpressAdView needs to set this property

 ## 4. Other settings
 ### 4.1 Proguard